-Looking for the best Thanksgiving pies?
-From pumpkin to pecan, to peanut butter, these traditional pies will be the star of your Thanksgiving table.
+From pumpkin and pecan to peanut butter, these Thanksgiving pies will be the star of your table.

-Picture this: red and gold leaves on the ground, a house filled with family fun, and a table full of Thanksgiving treats!
+Picture this: red and gold leaves on the ground, a house filled with family fun, and a table full of festive treats!

 Using butternut squash in place of (or in addition to) pumpkin makes a nice change as we approach the holidays.

 The flavor is pretty similar, but butternut squash is often more accessible.
-Plus, you don’t have to make a giant pumpkin’s worth of puree just for one pie!
+And it makes a super tasty Thanksgiving pie recipe.

 Serve with some whipped cream or a scoop of ice cream.